Sajjad0405/js-bootcamp/notes.md

 Those chunks of information are called values in a javascript environment.
 Every value has a type that determine its role.
 For example numbers, functions and pieces of text.

-###Arithmetic
+### Arithmetic

-+ - x / are called operators.
+/ are called operators.
 These operators can be used to use mathimatical operations in javascript.
 Operators such as addition, multiplication, substraction and division